RachelSun/solutions_leetcode/chapter1.md

 # Easy Ones

-This chapter contains the "easy" problems.
+This chapter contains the "easy-level" problems.